Bookmark our quick guide on how to make granola, so that you can easily turn out a stellar batch with almost anything in your pantry.

 - Mix the dry ingredients together in a large bowl, including grains, nuts/seeds/coconut, spices, and salt.

 - Warm/melt the oil/butter, sweetener, and extract (if using) in a small saucepan over low heat.
 Mix together.
-NOTE: For clumpier granola, beat one egg white until foamy and replace 2 tbsp of fat mixture with it.
+NOTE: For clumpier granola, beat one egg white until foamy and replace 2 tablespoon of fat mixture with it.

 - Mix the dry ingredients with the wet ingredients and stir together until coated.